-I absolutely love mint and all of the wonderful things that I can do with all my various mints, but to be honest, my favorite thing to do with mint is smell it!
+I absolutely love mint and all of the wonderful things that I can do with all my various cultivars, but to be honest, my favorite thing to do with mint is smell it!
 I walk past, regularly, run my hands through it and then stand there like a crazy woman, sniffing my hands.
 (It’s a good thing we don’t have neighbors that can watch me fondling my plants!)

 Transplanting mint, or any plant within that family, is a very simple process.
 It is honestly just a matter of snipping off some cuttings, which I have to do because my plants will get completely out of control otherwise, and then rooting and placing them in their new home.

-* Take cuttings from the growth of your mint plants.
+* Take cuttings from the growth of your plants.
 I like to mostly use the thicker stemmed veins but you can get a cutting from any part of the plant.
 Just make sure that it is at least 4 or so inches long.

 - Pull off any leaves that are at the bottom of the stem which will be in the water.
 Setting them in a sunny window and changing their water regularly will help keep them healthy.

 * Within about a week you will begin to see roots sprouting from the stem in the water.
 At this point you can transplant them into another container.
 (You can also plant them directly into the ground, but I don’t recommend that unless you are specifically wanting the mint to take over that area.

-* I first dip the new roots into cinnamon to give them more of a rooting boost.
+- I first dip the new roots into cinnamon to give them more of a rooting boost.
 (You can also use a ‘rooting powder’ if you like)

-* Regular watering and good sun exposure will have your new mint plants growing and thriving in no time.
+- Regular watering and good sun exposure will have your new mint plants growing and thriving in no time.